realworldocaml/book/en/foreign-function-interface.md

 ```

 These definitions are all straightforward mappings from the C declarations in
 the Ncurses header file.
-The scalar C types such as `int` come pre-defined in
+Note that the `string` and `int` values here are
+nothing to do with OCaml type declarations; instead, they are values that come
+from opening the `Ctypes` module at the top of the file.

+Most of the parameters in the Ncurses example represent fairly simple scalar C
+types except for `window` (a pointer to the library state), and `string`, which
-Ctypes.
-The `string` in these definitions maps from OCaml strings (which have a
+maps from OCaml strings that have a specific length onto C character buffers
-specific length) onto C character buffers (whose length is defined by a
+whose length is defined by a terminating null character that immediately
-terminating null character that immediately follows the string data).
+follows the string data.

 The module signature for `ncurses.mli` looks much like a normal OCaml
 signature.
-You can infer it directly from the `ncurses.ml` by running
+You can infer it directly from the `ncurses.ml` by running a special
-a special build target.
+build target.

 ```frag
 ((typ console)(name ffi/infer_ncurses.out))